 Iron is a trace mineral necessary for life but needed in small amounts.
 Trace minerals are found in water, soil, rocks, and plants.
 All trace minerals are important in a horse's diet and necessary to maintain body structure, electrolyte balance, nerve conduction, muscle contraction, and other important functions.

 According to the Minerals Education Coalition, iron is the fourth most abundant element in Earth’s crust.
 Iron is responsible for these important functions in horses:

-The National Research Council's (NRC) 2 iron requirement for a mature horse is 40 to 50 ppm (parts per million).
+The National Research Council's (NRC) Nutrient Requirement's for Horses, 5th Revised Edition, iron requirement for a mature horse is 40 to 50 ppm (parts per million).
 What does that mean?
 Let's look at the number in terms of feed.

-Horses should receive 40-50 milligrams of iron per kilogram of feed.
+Horses should receive 40-50 milligrams of iron per kilogram of feed to avoid deficiency—and it is rare for a horse to become deficient in iron.
 So how many kilograms of feed does a horse consume daily?
 The NRC states horses should eat 2% of their body weight per day in forage.
 That means an average 1,300-pound horse would eat around 12 kilograms (26 pounds) of feed per day.

 Doing the calculation, according to the NRC, an average horse's iron requirement is approximately 600 milligrams day per day, with the range extending from 500 to 1,200 milligrams depending on the horse's size and exercise levels.

 There are many studies showing the iron content of feeds.
 Here's an example of a peer-reviewed study that took samples of different forages to get iron content.

 Typical forages contain approximately 250 milligrams of iron per kilogram of feed.
 That means 12 kilograms (26 pounds) of forage for the average horse would contain approximately 3,000 milligrams of iron.